 Amendments to the Aliens Act undermined the rights of asylum-seekers.
 There was no progress in addressing the long-standing human rights violations against those known as the “erased”.
 Roma continued facing widespread discrimination and social exclusion, particularly regarding the right to housing.

 Refugees and asylum-seekers

-Slovenia had committed to accept 567 asylum-seekers by September 2017 from Greece and Italy under the EU relocation scheme by the end of the year, out of a total of 567 asylum-seekers it had committed to accept by the end of 2017.
+Slovenia had committed to accept 567 asylum-seekers by September 2017 from Greece and Italy under the EU relocation scheme; by the end of the year it had resettled only 232 people.

-Long-standing human rights violations against the “erased” − former permanent residents of Slovenia originating from other former Yugoslav republics.
+Long-standing human rights violations continued to persist against the “erased”, an estimated 25,000 former permanent residents of Slovenia mostly originating from other former Yugoslav republics.
 They were removed from the official registry following the country’s independence.
-The authorities failed to offer new options to the remaining “erased” to restore their legal status and related rights since the expiry of the Legal Status Act in 2013.
+The authorities failed to offer new options to the remaining “erased” in terms of restoring their legal status and related rights since the expiry of the Legal Status Act in 2013.
 In September and November, the European Court of Human Rights ruled as inadmissible complaints by some of those whose applications for restoring legal status had been rejected under the Legal Status Act provisions.

 Roma continued to face widespread discrimination and social exclusion.
 Many were living in segregated settlements in inadequate housing, lacking security of tenure and access to water, electricity, sanitation and public transport.
 The government had yet to adopt a comprehensive National Roma Strategy as recommended by the parliamentary commission for human rights in 2015.
 In February, approximately three quarters of the Roma political representation, led by the Forum of Roma council members, adopted a platform of political demands, including immediate access to basic services and infrastructure, and the strengthening of their political participation.
 Other Roma organizations followed suit.
 In October, they held the first Roma-organized public demonstrations echoing similar demands.